• Skip to primary navigation

 • Add chocolate mixture to flour mixture and whisk until smooth.

-• Cool cakes 10 minutes in the pans, then turn out onto wire racks to cool completely.
+• Cool cupcakes 10 minutes in the pans, then turn out onto wire racks to cool completely.

 • Cream room temperature butter and sifted powdered sugar until well mixed and smooth.